supabase/supavisor/docs/configuration/tenants.md

 `client_idle_timeout` - the maximum duration of an idle client connection

+`server_idle_timeout` - the maximum duration of an idle database connection

 `allow_list` - a list of CIDR ranges which are allowed to connect